bjsi/incremental-everything/README.md

 - Tag a Rem with the `Incremental` tag using the `/Incremental Everything` command to turn it into an incremental Rem.
 - Change an incremental Rem's priority using the `/Prioritize` command.
-- The plugin will automatically add incremental Rem to your queue and show them to you when you review flashcards.
+- The plugin will automatically add incremental Rem to your regular flashcard queue and show them to you when you review flashcards.
 - Inside the queue, you can control how many incremental Rem you want to see and how they are sorted using the Sorting Criteria menu button.

 ### Scheduling